-According to WHO, someone commits suicide every 40 seconds, which is about 8,00,000 individuals ending their lives every year.
+According to WHO, someone takes their own life every 40 seconds, which is about 8,00,000 individuals ending their lives every year.
 Moreover, for every suicide that succeeds, there are many, many more attempts.

 So what can one do when they come across someone giving out suicidal vibes or is inches away from taking his or her life?

 Sometimes, it is an unexpected call or a kind action that stops a person a hair’s breadth away from killing themselves.

 Or sometimes help has come to people in guise of a complete stranger who was able to talk an aggrieved soul out of harm’s way and showed them a different perspective to life.